A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: An Introduction to Controllable Text Generation and Pre-trained Language Models

 \begin{itemize} \item \textbf{Attribute-based Generation}: Attribute-based CTG aims to generate natural language sentences that satisfy specific attributes such as topic, emotion, and keywords.
 Precisely controlling the various attributes of sentences is an essential requirement of intelligent writing.
 By combining multiple control attributes, the system can, in theory, create interpretable and controllable paragraphs or articles.
 Thus, attribute-controlled text generation has always been the focus of attention in the field of text generation.

 \item \textbf{Dialogue Generation}: The goal of dialogue systems is to build an agent who can mimic human conversations using natural language.
-Generative dialogue models always have a higher requirement in consistency, semantics, and interactiveness~\cite{huang2020challenges}.
-Therefore, the constraint on emotion, the speaker's personal style, dialogue intent/action, etc., are used to control the dialogue response and improve the interactivity of dialogue systems.
+Generative dialogue models often have higher requirements in consistency, semantics, and interactiveness~\cite{huang2020challenges}.
+Therefore, the constraints on emotion, the speaker's personal style, dialogue intent/action, etc., are used to control the dialogue responses and improve the interactivity of dialogue systems.

-\item \textbf{Storytelling}: Storytelling requires the model to generate texts with complete narrative logic, which needs a higher level of control on long text generation.
+\item \textbf{Storytelling}: Storytelling requires the model to generate texts with a complete narrative logic, which needs a higher level of control on long text generation.
 Storylines and story endings are often regarded as controlled conditions, and the model needs to produce stories with fluent text and sound plots according to the given controlled conditions.

 \item \textbf{Data to Text}: The main goal of data-to-text generation is to convert non-linguistic structured data (e.g., a table or a graph) into natural language text, which can be applied in tasks like weather forecast, healthcare~\cite{ferreira2019neural}, and so on.
-The controllability of data-to-text tasks is to ensure that the generated text contains information manifested in the original table or graph structure data.
+The controllability of data-to-text tasks is to ensure that the generated text contains information manifested in the original structure data.

 \item \textbf{Data Augmentation}: Neural networks heavily rely on a large amount of labeled data.
-Nowadays, the importance of data augmentation is becoming more and more conspicuous, as a result of the significant cost of data collection and cleaning.
+Nowadays, the importance of data augmentation is becoming more conspicuous, given the significant cost of data collection and cleaning.
 Since recent neural network models are capable of generating near-realistic text, it is possible to utilize them to expand existing datasets and even create new data.
 Identifying and replacing some entities in the given text or generating new sentences according to given attributes through CTG has become an efficient way for data augmentation.

-\item \textbf{Debiasing}: Biased training data may cause a model to learn incorrect knowledge and thus output the results that are biased.
+\item \textbf{Debiasing}: Biased training data may cause a model to learn incorrect knowledge, and accordingly produce biased results.
 Therefore, text debiasing has attracted increasing attention.
-Rewriting biased text to unbiased text or changing the data distribution of the CTG-generated text has been shown feasible.
+Debiasing by rewriting the biased text or changing the data distribution of CTG-generated text has been shown feasible.
 The major controllable aspects in this task include gender, race, and toxicity.